Skip to content

 But Kogi’s early successes spawned gourmet imitators of an altogether different breed.

-• Food Truck Nation is the most comprehensive study ever conducted on local food truck regulations, providing useful information and national benchmarking for public and private sector leaders to understand and improve their local business environments for this dynamic sector of the economy.
+Food Truck Nation is a comprehensive study conducted on local food truck regulations, providing useful information and national benchmarking for public and private sector leaders to understand and improve their local business environments for this dynamic sector of the economy.

 Latest Content